Public Advocate Bill [HL]

 Government Spending

-The bill mandates that the Lord Chancellor pays the Advocate's expenses and allowances from money provided by Parliament.
-No specific figures are provided in the bill text.
+The bill mandates that the Lord Chancellor pay the Advocate's expenses and allowances from funds provided by Parliament.
+The exact cost is not specified in the bill.

 Groups Affected

-- Public authorities: Will be required to provide relevant documentation to the Advocate's Panel, subject to exceptions for national security and ongoing investigations.
+- Public authorities: They will be required to provide information to the Advocate's Panel, subject to specific exemptions.

-- The Lord Chancellor: Responsible for appointing the Advocate, overseeing their work and presenting reports to Parliament.
+- The Lord Chancellor: Responsible for appointing the Advocate and overseeing the process.

 Powered by nyModel